dethwing/Wonder-Boy-in-Monster-World---Randomizer/README.md

 The wandering Dragon in Begonia will hint about the "Volcano item".
 This is the FIRE-URN chest.

 As many text speed ups are in place as I could find.
-The following texts can be skipped by holding C and mashing A : The Intro, Ocarina playing, The Dwarf, The Sphinx, the Gems, the Ice Melting, and both Prince speaches.
+The following texts can be skipped by holding C and mashing A : The Intro, Ocarina Activation, The Dwarf, The Sphinx, the Gems, the Ice Melting, and both Prince speaches.

 Be very careful when skipping the text with the Sphinx!
 I'm not responsible if you skip a question! :-P